thewebchameleon/Template.MVC/README.md

 ## Features
 ### Security
-- Cookie authentication using authorization with permissions.
+- Cookie authentication using authorization with permissions
 	- Session / authentication cookies are **not** stored on the user's machine
-- Passwords are hashed using [BCrypt](https://github.com/BcryptNet/bcrypt.net).
+- Passwords are hashed using [BCrypt](https://github.com/BcryptNet/bcrypt.net)
-- Users are locked out after a configurable amount of invalid attempts.
+- Users are locked out after a configurable amount of invalid attempts
-- All form posts are marked with a `[ValidateAntiForgeryToken]` attribute.
+- All form posts are marked with a `[ValidateAntiForgeryToken]` attribute

 ### Sessions
+- Custom session logging implementation which is recorded to the database
-- Sessions are recorded to the database and be viewed in detail.
+- Sessions can be viewed in detail on the `Sessions` page
-- Session logs are recorded for each `GET` and `POST` request (sensitive data can be obfuscated).
+- Session logs are recorded for each `GET` and `POST` request and include form data (sensitive data can be obfuscated)
-- Session log events are high level actions that users may perform and may be useful for tracking / auditing user behavior.
+- Session log events are high level actions that users may perform and may be useful for tracking / auditing user behavior

-### Users and Roles
+### Users
 - Users can register, login and update their profile.
-- Roles are a grouping of permissions assigned to users.
-- A user can be assigned 1 or more roles.
-- Roles can be created and updated in admin.
 - Users can perform a forgot password request and reset their password via an email containing an activation link

+### Roles
+- Roles are a grouping of permissions assigned to users

 ### Permissions
-- Permissions are access rights assigned to roles allowing access to otherwise restricted areas of the application.
+- Permissions are access rights assigned to roles allowing access to otherwise restricted areas of the application

-- Permissions can be created and updated in admin.
+### Configuratation
+- Configuration items are used to control various aspects of the application ranging from features to core settings

 ### Admin
-- Users (`create`, `update`, `unlock`, `disable`, `enable`)
-- Roles (`create`, `update`, `disable`, `enable`)
+- Users can be created, updated, enabled and disabled
+- Roles can be created, updated, enabled and disabled
-- Permissions (`create`, `update`)
+- Permissions can be created and updated
-- Configuration (`create`, `update`)
+- Configuration items can be created and updated
-- Session Events (`create`, `update`)
+- Session log events can be created and updated